-Loyalty and rewards programs from credit card issuers and retailers are nothing new – in fact, one recent survey found that Americans average about 22 loyalty membership programs per household, ranging from grocery stores to your favorite lunch spot.
+Loyalty and rewards programs from credit card issuers and retailers are nothing new – in fact, one recent survey found that Americans average about 29 loyalty membership programs per household, ranging from grocery stores to favorite lunch spots.

 A two-way street